How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 Yes, more connections can mean more noise — but only if you’re connecting without purpose.

-Inside my programs (especially the LinkedIn Challenge), I teach exactly how to build a magnetic network that reflects your goals without burning out.
+Inside my programs, I teach exactly how to build a magnetic network that reflects your goals without burning out.

 A few quick reminders: